jimhigson/oboe.js/writing/main/5_Implementation.md

 event bus and check that when it receives input events, the expected output events are consequently published.

-*Component tests* zoom out from examining individual components to focus on their correct composition, falsifying only the http traffic.
-To avoid testing implementation details the component tests do not look at the means of coupling between the code units but rather check for the behaviours which should emerge as a consequence of their composition.

-At
+The *Component tests* step back from examining individual components to a position where their emergent behaviour in composition can be examined.
+Because the composition is quite simple there are much fewer component tests than unit tests.
+By examining the behaviour of the library through the public API the component tests do not take account of how the composition is drawn.
+The exception is that the is faked which requires the streamingXhr component to be switched for a stub.

-the apex of the test pyramid are a small number of integration tests.
+At the apex of the test pyramid are a small number of *integration tests*.
 These verify Oboe as a black box without any knowledge of, or access to the internals, using only the APIs which are exposed to application programmers.
-When running the integration tests a REST service is first spun up so that correctness of the whole library may be examined against an actual server.
+The http traffic cannot be stubbed so before these tests can be ran a test REST service is spun up.
+These tests are the most expensive to write but a small number are necessary in order to verify that Oboe works correctly end-to-end.

 The desire to be amenable to testing influences the boundaries on which the application splits into components.
 Confidently black box testing a